mavame/front-end-playbook/README.md

 - use gulp to manage the asset compilation pipeline
 - use webpack for asset bundling

+# Markup

+- use semantic markup?
+- structure pages (headings, sections) in logical, linear order
+- `button type=button` outside the context of a form

 # Style Sheets

 - adhere to the Code Style Guide
 - use Sass
+- use low-specificty selectors. avoid ids, tags, combining selectors, prefer classes and attr selectors
 - compose styles mobile-first (example of good media query)
 - use bullet-proof font-face declaration